fexmetrica/fex-metrica/fexSDK/src/facet/README.md

 Installation
 ===========

-From a terminal, go in the src/facet directory and type:
+From a terminal, go in the src/facet/osx directory and type:

 ```

-chmod +x install.sh && sh install.sh
+cmake -G "Unix Makefiles" && make

 ```